RIE® Foundations™

 What is class like?

-I teach this course in a mixed format that includes twelve weeks of independent study, observations in the field, recorded lectures, online discussion, and interactive Zoom sessions.
+This course is a mixed format that includes independent study, observations in the field, lectures, online discussion, and interactive Zoom sessions.

 Zoom Classes:

 We will be using Zoom for our live (synchronous) class hours.
 In order to receive a certificate of completion, you will need to give the course your full attention and to have your video on to demonstrate that engagement.
-You should expect the Zoom sessions to be interactive and full of discussion, questions, and group activities.
+You should expect the Zoom sessions to be interactive and full of discussion, lectures, videos, questions, and group activities.
+Most lectures and videos will be available for viewing after each class.

 A Group Learning Experience

 You will learn in a cohort of your peers, with time spent in large and small group discussion.
-Small groups are arranged so that students with similar interests are in the same groups and get to know each other over time.
-This course is intentionally kept small at 10-14 participants, so you will have ample opportunity to come to know your fellow students as you learn together throughout the course.
+Small groups are consistent throughout the course to allow you to get to know each other well.
+This course is intentionally kept small at no more than 14 participants, so you will have ample opportunity to come to know your fellow students as you learn together throughout the course.

 Independent Study

 This course is a similar level of time commitment as a college child development course.
-You can expect to spend around 4-6 hours on the course each week:
+You can expect to spend around 5-6 hours on the course for each class:

 -